ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 .. note::

-	These filters have migrated to the `community.kubernetes <https://galaxy.ansible.com/community/kubernetes>`_ collection.
+	These filters have migrated to the `kuberernetes.core <https://galaxy.ansible.com/kubernetes/core>`_ collection.
 Follow the installation instructions to install that collection.

 Use the "k8s_config_resource_name" filter to obtain the name of a Kubernetes ConfigMap or Secret, including its hash::

-    {{ configmap_resource_definition | community.kubernetes.k8s_config_resource_name }}
+    {{ configmap_resource_definition | kuberernetes.core.k8s_config_resource_name }}

 This can then be used to reference hashes in Pod specifications::